Jermaine Kearse, the Seahawks’ Mr. Clutch, announces his retirement

 But Harvin’s injury and Harper flaming out helped Kearse stay on the roster.

 And in the first game of the greatest season in team history, it was Kearse who made the key play, catching a 43-yard touchdown with 10:21 left at Carolina to put Seattle ahead 12-7.
-The Seahawks would hold on to win by that score, a victory that not only jump-started the season but at the end of it proved to be the difference in the Seahawks having homefield advantage in the playoffs.
+The Seahawks would hold on to win by that score, a victory that not only jump-started the season but at the end of it proved to be the difference in the Seahawks having home-field advantage in the playoffs.

 He never had to worry about his spot on the roster again, emerging into a regular role in the receiving rotation after Rice went down midseason and Harvin ended up playing only one regular-season game.

-And when the Seahawks faced a fourth-and-7 at the 49ers 35 early in the fourth quarter of the NFC title game, Wilson targeted Kearse when the 49ers jumped offsides and the receivers went deep, resulting in a touchdown that gave Seattle the lead for good.
+And when the Seahawks faced a fourth-and-seven at the 49ers’ 35 early in the fourth quarter of the NFC title game, Wilson targeted Kearse when the 49ers jumped offsides and the receivers went deep, resulting in a touchdown that gave Seattle the lead for good.

 He scored a touchdown in the Super Bowl two weeks later, along with the rest of the receivers gleefully refuting the tag that they were “pedestrian.”

-The 2015 title game was, for more than 60 minutes, the most frustrating of Kearse’s career — the first four times he was targeted, the Packers came away with interceptions, and the Seahawks seemed on their way to one of the most disappointing losses in team history.
+The 2015 title game was, for more than 60 minutes, the most frustrating of Kearse’s career — the first four times he was targeted, the Packers came away with interceptions, and the Seahawks seemed on their way to one of the most disappointing defeats in team history.

-But, the comeback happened, the Seahawks won the toss to start overtime, and given one more shot on a first-down play at the Green Bay 35, Kearse beat Tramon Williams and held on to the ball as they slid into the end zone to send Seattle to another Super Bowl.
+But, the comeback happened.
+The Seahawks won the toss to start overtime, and given one more shot on a first-down play at the Green Bay 35, Kearse beat Tramon Williams and held onto the ball as they slid into the end zone to send Seattle to another Super Bowl.
 Kearse excitedly threw the ball into the stands, something he came to regret.
 Luckily, the fan who caught the ball turned down an offer of $20,000 for it, eventually giving it back to Kearse for a signed jersey.

 Two weeks later came Kearse’s shot at true football immortality with the catch that put the Seahawks on the New England 5 with 1:06 left.
 You don’t need reminding what happened next that turned Kearse from being a potential Super Bowl hero to an unhappy afterthought.